Information About The Minnesota Workers’ Compensation Process

-At Midwest Disability Work Comp, P.A., our lawyers are available to help injured workers through all phases of the workers’ compensation process.
+At Midwest Disability, our Minnesota lawyers are available to help injured workers through all phases of the workers’ compensation process.
 Whether you have just suffered a work injury or you have already applied and been denied, we can help.
 Even if you have applied and your claim has been accepted, we encourage you to contact us to ensure that you are getting all of the benefits you are entitled to.
 The consultation is free, and you can benefit from the years of experience we have handling these cases.

 If you have been injured at work, and you have not done so already, you must inform your employer.
 You must fill out the first report of injury.
 There are deadlines by which this step must be completed, so you must act quickly.
-Our experienced attorneys can help you with applying for workers’ compensation benefits, making certain that all deadlines are met.
+Our experienced lawyers can help you with applying for benefits, making certain that all deadlines are met.

 Denied Workers’ Compensation Claims

 In theory, workers’ comp benefits should be easy to obtain.
 In reality, the system is extremely complex.
 People are denied the benefits they need on a daily basis for any number of reasons.
 It is important to understand that denial of benefits is not the end of the road.
 Our Minneapolis attorneys have a successful track record of appeals for denied claims.

 People often wonder when they will get their workers’ comp settlement.
 In reality, settlement is not the right word.
 Very rarely is there a settlement, unless there is some type of dispute.
 There may be a lump-sum payment of benefits.
 More often than not though, benefits are issued over a certain period of time.
 We will explain the benefits you are entitled to.

 Three important details you should know about workers’ compensation attorney fees include: